R/Traps and pitfalls

 Many of the tricky silent traps are encountered in the use of factors.

 In its raw form, a factor is a vector of integers that provides indices into a vector of 'levels' for the factor.
 The levels are attached as an attribute to the factor.

 > fac <- factor( c('c','a','a','b',NA,'c')) > unclass(fac) 3 1 1 2 NA 3 attr(,"levels") "a" "b" "c"

 A factor vector can be coerced to its character form or to its numerical indices:

 > as.character(fac) "c" "a" "a" "b" NA "c" > as.numeric(fac) 3 1 1 2 NA 3

 Most functions operating on factors use either the factor's character form or its numerical form.
 In most cases, the form used is the only sensible one and there are no surprises.
-Sometimes the result is not what the user expected and mysterious bugs or outright errors can be produced.
+Sometimes the result is not what the user expected and mysterious bugs or, worse, silent errors are produced.

 Factors transformed to character

 The following functions use the character form of the factor: